-CompuCell3D includes a Graphical User Interface (GUI) and visualisation tool, CompuCell Player (also referred to as Player).
+CompuCell3D includes a Graphical User Interface (GUI) and visualization tool, CompuCell Player (also referred to as Player).
 From Player the user opens a CC3DML configuration file and/or Python file and hits the "Play" button to run the simulation.
-Player allows users to define multiple 2D or 3D visualisations of generalised cells, fields or various vector plots while the simulation is running and save them automatically for post-processing.
+Player allows users to define multiple 2D or 3D visualizations of generalized cells, fields or various vector plots while the simulation is running and save them automatically for post-processing.

-5 Building CC3DML-Based Simulations Using CompuCell3D
+V. Building CC3DML-Based Simulations Using CompuCell3D